-Universal Design evolved from accessible design, which just focuses on the needs of people with disabilities.
-However, Universal Design goes one step further to include a wide spectrum of abilities.
+Universal Design evolved from accessible design, which focuses on the needs of people with disabilities.
+However, Universal Design goes one step further to include a broad spectrum of abilities.

-There are 7 principles that the Center for Excellence in Universal Design has suggested.
-While each principle has detailed tenets, here's a brief summary:
+There are seven principles that the Center for Excellence in Universal Design has suggested.
+While each principle has detailed tenets, here's a summary:

-- Simple and intuitive use – use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or concentration level
+- Simple and intuitive use – the design is easy to understand, regardless of the user's experience, knowledge, language skills, or concentration level.

 - Perceptible information – the design is easily communicated to the user